Enki--/pbvinge.com/src/content/books/627/cry-havoc.md

 **Summary (1-3 paragraphs):**
 Chapter 2 introduces Colonel Ishiwara Kanji, a pivotal figure in Japan's militarization drive, whose career was marked by headstrong individualism and a deep study of warfare [45].
 Having witnessed Germany's economic collapse in World War I, Ishiwara concluded that national economic strength was paramount for total war, leading him to believe that Japan's economy had to be mobilized to compete on a "titanic scale" [34, 46].
 His visit to Germany and observation of the Soviet Five Year Plan transformed him into a "planomaniac" with a corporatist vision for Japan's "national defense state" [47].

 In 1931, Ishiwara, as chief of operations for the Kwantung army, spearheaded the conquest of Manchuria, an enclave larger than France and Germany combined [11, 48].
-This new territory, Manchukuo, was envisioned as "a deliberate emulation of Russia’s forced industrialization," a vast military-industrial bastion to be raised against the Soviet Union [11].
+This new territory, Manchukuo, was envisioned as "a deliberate emulation of Russia's forced industrialization," a vast military-industrial bastion to be raised against the Soviet Union [11].
 Army planners imposed their will, establishing what amounted to an "economic general staff" to control resources and direct industrial development [11, 49].

 By 1936, a five-year plan was initiated for Japan-Manchukuo, aiming to achieve military strength 80% the size of the Red Army in the Far East by 1941 [50, 51].
 This plan prioritized steep annual increases in heavy industries like steel, metals, fuel, and aircraft, demonstrating a profound commitment to state-controlled industrial expansion to sustain a future army [51].
 Despite temporary setbacks due to political resistance, the goals of a controlling "national defense state" continued to gain traction [52].